-Leaves of Absence:
+Leave of Absence:

-A Leave of absence (LOA) is an interruption in a student's pursuit of degree at EC-Council University.
-A LOA could be a minimum of one term, or at most, 5 consecutive terms.
+A leave of absence (LOA) is an interruption in a student's pursuit of degree at EC-Council University.
+A LOA could be a minimum of one term, or at most, 4 consecutive terms.
 LOA's will not exceed 2 granted requests.

-There are many reasons that could hinder students' education; health, work, family problems, personal difficulties, natural disasters and civil unrest.
-EC-Council University recognizes the trials and tribulations that our diverse student population may encounter, therefore we have developed a policy that allows students to take a leave of absence (LOA) from their studies and return to pursue their education without penalty.
+There are many circumstances that may hinder students' educational progress: health, work, family problems, personal difficulties, natural disasters and civil unrest.
+EC-Council University recognizes the trials and tribulations that our diverse student population may encounter, therefore we have developed a policy that allows students to take a LOA from their studies and return to pursue their education without penalty.
 It is the students' responsibility to notify the ECCU administration when requesting an LOA.
 Scholarship students should consult with the Registrar prior to requesting an LOA, as it may result in loss of scholarships and affect their rate of tuition.
 Documentation may be requested by ECCU administration demonstrating the extenuating circumstances.